 MSI’s X570 Tomahawk delivers the essentials in connectivity as well, with plenty of USB ports, SATA ports, 2.5GbE Ethernet, and WiFi built-in as well.
 Aesthetically the board can appear a bit plain but it does look like it was built with a tank in mind, and it fits that description nicely.
 The RGB strip is on the backside of the motherboard’s right edge which is a questionable decision.

 The MSI MAG X570 Tomahawk is labeled as MSI’s “Return to Honor” and it certainly fulfills that promise.
 Affordable, yet extremely reliable, the Tomahawk X570 is our default choice for X570 boards at $200-250.
+This earns it the title of the best value motherboard for Ryzen 5000 series CPUs as well.

 4. ASRock X570 Phantom Gaming ITX/TB3